-All users (Contractors and IHS Employees) of RPMS will be provided a copy of the Rules of Behavior (RoB) and must acknowledge that they have received and read them prior to being granted access to a RPMS system, in accordance IHS policy.
+All users (Contractors and IHS Employees) of RPMS will be provided a copy of the Rules of Behavior (ROB) and must acknowledge that they have received and read them prior to being granted access to a RPMS system, in accordance IHS policy.

-- For a listing of general RoB for all users, see the most recent edition of IHS General User Security Handbook (SOP 06-11a). - For a listing of system administrators/managers rules, see the most recent edition of the IHS Technical and Managerial Handbook (SOP 06-11b).
+- For a listing of General ROB for all users, see the most recent edition of IHS General User Security Handbook (SOP 06-11a). - For a listing of system administrators/managers rules, see the most recent edition of the IHS Technical and Managerial Handbook (SOP 06-11b).

-Both documents are available at this IHS Web site: http://security.ihs.gov/.
+Both documents are available at this IHS website: https://home.ihs.gov/security/index.cfm.